OPS-E2E-PPE/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Management/Restart-Service.md

 This command starts all of the stopped network services on the computer.

-This command uses the Get-Service cmdlet to get objects that represent the services whose service name starts with net.
-The pipeline operator (|) sends the services object to the Where-Object cmdlet, which selects only the services that have a status of stopped.
-Another pipeline operator sends the selected services to **Restart-Service**.
+This command uses the `Get-Service` cmdlet to get objects that represent the services whose service name starts with net.
+The pipeline operator (`|`) sends the services object to the `Where-Object` cmdlet, which selects only the services that have a status of stopped.
+Another pipeline operator sends the selected services to `Restart-Service`.

-In practice, you would use the *WhatIf* parameter to determine the effect of the command before you run it.
+In practice, you would use the **WhatIf** parameter to determine the effect of the command before you run it.

 ## PARAMETERS

 ### -DisplayName

-Specifies the display names of services to restarted.
+Specifies the display names of the services to restarted.
 Wildcard characters are permitted.

 ```yaml
 Type: System.String[]